Gearbox-protocol/gearbox-protocol-description/README.md

 - arbitraging pegged assets on Curve;
 - using your DAO treasury to optimize the holdings, and more!

 The core vision is to become a backend leverage provider which all kinds of users have but don’t even need to interact directly with.
 You can envision building your own DeFi protocol and just making a “take leverage from Gearbox” as a button.
 And bam - your users are now more capital efficient.
 Or just integrate Gearbox into your platform’s UI which interacts with DeFi, like Zerion or Zapper.
-Join the community and take ownership of the new primitive!

 Gearbox protocol is Marketmake ETHGlobal hackathon finalist.